top of page

 All Art is Found Art

 It got me thinking that all art is found art.
-There is that sense of discovery or finding something in all art which is what we love about it.
+There is that sense of discovering something new, which is what we love about it.

-Whether it’s driftwood the ocean gifts, a child's drawing or the Mona Lisa there is potential for connection.
+Whether it's driftwood, ocean gifts, a child's drawing, or the Mona Lisa, there is potential for connection.

 - Kim